 What is piloncillo?

-What is the taste profile of Mexican style candied sweet potato?
+What is the taste profile of candied sweet potatoes?

 This candied sweet potato recipe is balanced and complex despite its simplicity.
 The spice mix ensures a more balanced flavor that is neither too sweet nor overly highlights one flavor note.
 The cinnamon, piloncillo, cloves, whiskey and star anise all play varying roles in creating the balance and complexity.